AdarshMJ/LiRA-MIA/README.md

 ```python
 python probedataset.py
 ```
-We get the following stats -
+We get the following stats for PUB dataset -

 ```python
 Dataset Statistics: